probr/probr-pack-kubernetes/config/README.md

 - **INFO** - Non-verbose information that doesn't fit the above criteria
 - **DEBUG** - Any potentially helpful information that doesn't fit the above criteria

-Multi-line logs should be formatted prior to `log.Printf(...)`.
+Multi-line logs should be formatted prior to `//log.Printf(...)`.
 By using this command multiple times, each line will get a separate timestamp and will appear to be separate entries.

 For example, `Results: ` could be read as if an empty string was being output.

-However, by misusing `log.Printf` we may cause a similar appearance:
+However, by misusing `//log.Printf` we may cause a similar appearance:

 ```
-log.Printf("[NOTICE] Results:")
+//log.Printf("[NOTICE] Results:")
-log.Printf("[NOTICE] %s", myVar)
+//log.Printf("[NOTICE] %s", myVar)
 // Prints:
 // 2020/09/28 11:18:01 [NOTICE] Results:
 // 2020/09/28 11:18:01 [NOTICE] {"some": "information"}